toakleaf/spectrogramJS/README.md

 ![Spectrogram Screen Shot](/screenshot.jpg 'Spectrogram Screen Shot')

 Had a free day, so I thought I'd mess around with the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) a bit.
-This is a really nice, large spectrogram, with controls for the fundamental parameters so you can really zoom in on a frequency, and control the overall latency.
+I've always wanted a really large displayed spectrogram with easy controls for zooming in/out on specific frequency bands and controlling latency.
 It's also capable of flipping between linear and logarithmic plotting, which is kinda a neat feature.

-Not a bad day's work.
+Not a bad day's work for my first at bat with this API.

 ## TODO: